Ikontiense/Amazon-products-DSA-project-/README.md

 This analysis will provide data-driven insights to inform strategic decisions regarding inventory management, marketing campaigns, product pricing, and customer satisfaction enhancement on the Amazon platform

+##### DATA SOURCE
+Dataset extracted from Amazon product listings provided Excel file)

+It contains a collection of Amazon products such as customer user_id, product items, username, rating and customer review.

 ##### 📊 Dataset Overview
 - Total Records: 1,462
 - Fields: 16